 - 6.10 The inspection team will usually consist of four Social Care Inspectors and one Schools Inspector. - 6.11 Inspectors will use a mix of on-site and off-site activity to inform their evaluations.
 Some meetings will be held virtually.
-Inspectors who are meeting with practitioners virtually will ask practitioners to share their screens so they can view the child's record together as they would in a face to face meeting. - 6.12 Interim inspections will take place over three weeks:
+Inspectors who are meeting with practitioners virtually will ask practitioners to share their screens so they can view the child's record together as they would in a face to face meeting.

 Day Inspection Activity

 Week 1

 Tuesday The notification call will take place on a Tuesday morning.
 Inspectors will give us 10 working days' notice before they arrive on-site.

 There will be a detailed call with the Lead Inspector on the Tuesday afternoon to discuss the inspection arrangements.

 Wednesday Off-site activity

 Thursday Off-site activity

-Friday We provide Ofsted with performance data on our
+Friday We provide Ofsted with performance data on our services, lists of the cases we hold, and a list of cases that have been audited in the last 6 months.
+Inspectors review this information and will select the